 Racial Diversity in the Teacher Pipeline: Evidence from Massachusetts

 June 23rd 2:30-3:00pm

-Researchers Melanie Ruscinki and Joshua Goodman will share findings from their analysis examining the racial composition at each step of the Massachusetts educator pipeline and we will hear from MA educators part of the InSPIRED Fellowship program about their own experience entering the profession and recruiting others to it.
+Researchers Melanie Rucinski and Joshua Goodman shared findings from their analysis examining the racial composition at each step of the Massachusetts educator pipeline and two MA educators part of the InSPIRED Fellowship program (Dr. Sana Shaikh and Ms. Atiera Horne) shared about their own experience entering the profession and recruiting others to it.
 Moderated by Eleonora Villegas-Reimers, Chair for Teaching and Learning at Boston University.

 A Classroom Observer Like Me: Effects of Race & Gender-Matches in Teacher Observations

 Researcher Olivia Chi shared findings from a study that examines whether teachers receive higher classroom observation scores as a result of sharing race or gender with their observers.
 Educators from the Massachusetts Teacher and Principal Advisory Cabinets, Sara Marie Jette and Steven Moguel, who have been discussing a re-envisioned approach to evaluation in the state, shared their reactions and experiences.
 Moderated by Stefany Tomlinson, Assistant Director for Instructional Support at the MA Dept. of Elementary and Secondary Education